MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 organizational relationships .*

-As you enter the entities, you also are selecting the position in the organizational structure to which you’re assigning the range of accounts.
+As you enter the entities, you also are selecting the position in the organizational structure to which you're assigning the range of accounts.
 For example, to assign accounts to the Sales department of the Hardware division of Fabrikam, you would enter Fabrikam in the first level, Hardware in the second level and Sales in the third.

-1. Select the ID of the company to which you’re making account assignments.
+1. Select the ID of the company to which you're making account assignments.

 *If you are using Intercompany Processing and want account security to apply to transactions originating in another company, you must assign the